cryptogopher/fixin.me/README.md

 Modify configuration settings below `SETUP` comment appropriately.

-* Database creation: ...
-* Database initialization: ...
+## Database

+Create database ...

+Update database configuration in _config/database.yml_ if required.

+Password is expected to be provided in `FIXINME_DATABASE_PASSWORD` environment variable.

+Run migrations ...

-* How to run the test suite: ...
+## How to run the test suite: ...